virtual-labs/exp-total-station-iitr/experiment/aim.md

-#### Measurement of Horizontal and Vertical Angles by using Total Station.
+#### Measurement of horizontal and vertical angles by using total station.